bonk-build/bonk/README.md

 1. bonk sends your project configuration to configured front-end, which returns a series of tasks.
 1. bonk schedules the tasks according to dependencies, and skips any tasks that are up to date.
-1. bonk sends the tasks to the registered plugin-provided backends.
+1. bonk sends the tasks to the registered executors.

 ### How to use bonk